 That said, there are no laws preventing crew from abroad working in Greece.

 Q: Do you have any stand-out specialties?

-A: In co-operation with 30 Greek and international directors we’re also producing more than 30 top-quality commercials annually for clients like VODAFONE, L’ORÉAL, SAMSUNG, NESTLÉ, COCA-COLA, etc. And our international connections with top artists have brought significant experience in BEAUTY & HAIR commercials, utilizing special constructions, high-speed strobe shooting, and motion-controlled rigs and cameras.
+A: In co-operation with 30 Greek and international directors we’re also producing more than 30 top-quality commercials annually for clients like DEUTSCHE TELECOM, L’ORÉAL, SAMSUNG, COCA-COLA, VISA, etc. And our international connections with top artists have brought significant experience in BEAUTY & HAIR commercials, utilizing special constructions, high-speed strobe shooting, and motion-controlled rigs and cameras.

 Q: Does Greece have ample studio space?
 How about back lots?

 A: There are several big stages (more than 1000 sq. meters / 10000 sq. feet) and a few backlots.